Do I Have Bed Bugs? 7 Signs of a Bed Bug Infestation

 1. Bed Bug Bites

-Because bed bugs are so tiny, you can live without every seeing a single one.
+Because bed bugs are so tiny, you can live without ever seeing a single one.
 However, they’re messy creatures who alert us of their presence.
 One sign that you may be sharing your sleeping space with bed bugs is the sudden appearance of bed bug bites.
 These are usually red, raised or flat welts that are sometimes itchy and appear in groups on the back, neck, hands, feet, or face.

 2. Bed Bug Blood Stains